 I was thinking about creating a parenting course when I heard about the Circle of Security Parenting.
 I could not believe my luck – a team of psychologists has already done all the leg work for me!
 They summarised the attachment research data that has been accumulated over the last 60 years or so and translated it into an easy-to-follow step-by-step process.
 I trained as a Circle of Security Parenting facilitator in 2014 and never looked back.

 Helping children thrive is my life-long passion.
-I bring all my qualifications to the Circle of Security Parenting courses I facilitate.
+I bring all my qualifications and experience to the Circle of Security Parenting courses I facilitate.
+You can download my CV here.

 Una provides strong support, gently and without judgement.
 This, coupled with her deep understanding of parenting and children, has helped me to unravel my thoughts and emotions, from which I have gained clarity and understanding that has helped me to parent with more ease and presence.